-3.1 Date of Information
+Date of Information

-In this Annual Information Form (this "AIF"), unless the content otherwise requires, references to "our", "us", "we", "its", "the Company", or "St. Augustine" means St. Augustine Gold and Copper Ltd. and its subsidiaries.
-All of the information contained in this AIF is at December 31, 2010, the last day of the Company's most recently completed fiscal year, unless otherwise indicated.
+In this Annual Information Form, unless the content otherwise requires, references to "our", "us", "we", "its", "the Company", or "St. Augustine" means St. Augustine Gold and Copper Ltd. and its subsidiaries.
+All of the information contained in this AIF is at December 31, 2011, the last day of the Company's most recently completed fiscal year, unless otherwise indicated.

-3.2 Documents Incorporated by Reference
+Documents Incorporated by Reference

 This AIF incorporates by reference certain documents filed on the SEDAR system at www.sedar.com.
-Documents incorporated by reference include the technical report entitled "King-king copper-gold project" dated November 25, 2010, the audited financial statements for the year ended December 31, 2010, management's discussion and analysis for the year ended December 31, 2010, the interim financial statements and MD&A for the three month and six month periods ended March 31, 2011 and June 30, 2011 and the information circular dated November 19, 2010.
+Documents incorporated by reference include the technical report entitled "King-king copper-gold project" dated November 25, 2010, the audited financial statements for the year ended December 31, 2011 and the period from March 31 (inception) to December 31, 2010, management's discussion and analysis ("MD&A") for the year ended December 31, 2011, the interim financial statements and MD&A for the three, six and nine month periods ended March 31, 2011, June 30, 2011 and September 30, 2011, respectively, and the information circular dated November 24, 2011.